YTBarrier/YTBarrier/README.md

 5. JSON
 ## Projects
 ### [Evoarena](https://github.com/YTBarrier/evoarena) (1.0.0)
 Evoarena is an online video game about evolution and eliminating other players.
+I will be accepting sponsorships when the first version is ready.